simonvh/fluff/README.md

 Disclaimer
 ==========

-Fluff is still under heavy development, mainly for personal use.
+Fluff is still under heavy development.
 No guarantees are given ;).
 However, if you find it useful and encounter problems, let me know and I'll try to help.
 The gene annotation track that fluff_profile.py produces is still pretty ugly too.

 fluff
 =====